ricokahler/oembed-providers/README.md

 >
 > https://oembed-providers.vercel.app/api/providers

-This is a simple mirror of `https://oembed.com/providers.json` via Vercel.
+This is a simple mirror of `https://oembed.com/providers.json` via Vercel that allows CORS.

 It's cached via `stale-while-revalidate` with a maxage of 86400.